The-Mag-Pie/RaspiRemote/README.md

 # RaspiRemote
-Multiplatform application for remote controlling and monitoring Raspberry Pi created with .NET MAUI.
+Multiplatform application for remote controlling and monitoring Raspberry Pi (and some other Linux platforms with small limitations) created with .NET MAUI.